hsuanchih/SwiftyLeetCode/solutions/0202-Happy Number.md

 ### Happy Number

-Write an algorithm to determine if a number is "happy".
+Write an algorithm to determine if a number `n` is happy.

-A happy number is a number defined by the following process: Starting with any positive integer, replace the number by the sum of the squares of its digits, and repeat the process until the number equals 1 (where it will stay), or it loops endlessly in a cycle which does not include 1.
-Those numbers for which this process ends in 1 are happy numbers.
+A __happy number__ is a number defined by the following process:
+* Starting with any positive integer, replace the number by the sum of the squares of its digits.
+* Repeat the process until the number equals 1 (where it will stay), or it loops endlessly in a cycle which does not include 1.

-__Example:__
+* Those numbers for which this process ends in 1 are happy.

+Return `true` if `n` is a happy number, and `false` if not.

+__Example 1:__
 ```
-Input: 19
+Input: n = 19
 Output: true
 Explanation:
 12 + 92 = 82